-Bitrate will always be a compromise between high quality and expected network bandwidth.
+A bitrate setting will usually be chosen as compromise between high quality and expected transmission bandwidth.

 What are the Audio Channels?

-The term channels is a simple indication of how many audio tracks a certain audio feed contains.
-Sound ca be mono (1 channel), stereo (2 channels), surround(5+1 or 7+1) etc
+The term channels is a simple indication of how many audio tracks certain audio feeds contain.
+Sound can be mono (1 channel), stereo (2 channels), surround(5+1 or 7+1) etc

 What is the Audio Sample Rate?